wp-plugins/wp-rss-multi-importer/readme.txt

 * Templates - choose from 13 different templates, create and style your own and save it
 * Pick up author's name in the RSS feed if it exists
-* Import feed items (like Google news) and creates blog posts so readers can comment on them..and put the posts into your own blog categories
+* Import feed items (like Google news) and create blog posts so readers can comment on them..and put the posts into your own blog categories
 * When posting to your blog, have the image be the Featured Image which you can use in the most current themes
 * Auto remove posts to your blog based on expiration time
 * Imports YouTube and Vimeo videos in iFrame format